PrashantMohite1/Java/Core-Java-Notes/exception handling.md

 -   Each entry in the run-time stack is known as an activation record or stack frame.
 -   Each entry in the run-time stack is known as an activation record or stack frame.

+means if exception found then stop program execution flow this is thing it follows if not found then complete program execution elif catch then also complete program excution this is behaviour of exception handling

+#### if found exeception :-
+to find at which line actually exception happend exception has mechanism in which for every every thread it create a stack memory and start adding methods in the form of stack frames in that stack after successfull and or even after exception it removed all stack frame and return stack memory to computer but if exception found at that frame -: it stops adding content in stack becuause it found exception and after that it check any try catch for this exception then if it found not catch then it stop excution throw error and stop program remove all frames from stack.

+if it not found exception - : it create a stack for a thread and start adding methods in the form of stack frames and after execution remove it one by one

+conclusion:-
+when every it found exception then it stops adding a frames in that stacks and if catch not found it throws exception it simply removes all frames from stack.

+is this is behaviour execptions in java

 ## Case 1: Normally (graceful termination)

 Construction of run-time Stack :